orenelbaum/okapi/readme.md

 ## This Codebase

-The codebase contains the compiler which is written in Civet.
+The codebase contains the compiler which is written in Civet and the design of the language.
 Since I only just started working on the compiler, I'm building it on top of the code for another compiler I started building a while ago.
 You'll see both Civet and TS files, TS files are from the older compiler and I put them here for reference so it's easy to repurpose the older compiler as a whole system.
 This should be gone soon and the codebase will not contain any old code.

 Use `npm run dev` to build and run the compiler, and `npm run dev-json` if you're outputting JSON for pretty printing the JSON.